Azure/aks-engine/docs/tutorials/containermonitoringaddon.md

 For upgrading the container monitoring addon, you can disable the monitoring addon as described in Disable Monitoring section and use the HELM chart to install and upgrade.

+### Container Runtime(s)

+Starting with agent version ciprod05262020, chart will support Container Runtime Interface(CRI) compatiable runtimes such as CRI-O and ContainerD etc. in addition to Docker/Moby.

 ## Contact

 If you have any questions or feedback regarding the container monitoring addon, please reach us out through [this](mailto:askcoin@microsoft.com) email.